| SECOND EPISTLE TO THE CORINTHIANS. PART THIRD. 10:1-13:14. PAUL

 [Here Paul speaks of an experience of his, but declines to name himself, or use

-exaltation.
-He had been caught up into paradise, or the secret place of the
+He had been caught up into paradise, or the secret place of the Almighty.
+This

-Almighty.
-This he calls the third heaven, for in the Jewish estimation the air
+he calls the third heaven, for in the Jewish estimation the air was the first

-was the first heaven, the region of the sun, moon and stars was the second
+heaven, the region of the sun, moon and stars was the second heaven.
+Somewhere

-heaven.
-Somewhere beyond the stars was the abode of the Almighty.
-He was
+beyond the stars was the abode of the Almighty.
+He was miraculously drawn up

-not tell.
-While here he had heard words which it was not lawful for him to try
+tell.
+While here he had heard words which it was not lawful for him to try to

-avoids even such a method of telling it as might be construed to be boastful.
+even such a method of telling it as might be construed to be boastful.
+If he

-If he gloried on his own behalf, it would still be in his weaknesses.
-As Paul
+gloried on his own behalf, it would still be in his weaknesses.
+As Paul wrote

-wrote this epistle in A. D. 57, the deduction of fourteen years would
+this epistle in A. D. 57, the deduction of fourteen years would bring us to

 be, or heareth from me.
 [Now, if I should desire to boast, I should not